tkhyn/djangorecipebook/README.rst

 WSGI and FCGI options
 .....................

+settings
+   Must be a settings module, no default minimal settings are available for wsgi and fcgi recipes.

 log-file
    The path to a log file where all stdout and/or stderr data should be